thanks-to-it/discussions-tab-for-woocommerce-products/readme.txt

 **Take a look on some of its features:**

 * Use Social Networks like Facebook at your favor.
 Let your customers auto fill their names, e-mail and even get their Facebook profile picture with just one click
+* Use shortcodes inside discussion comments
+* Decide if comments should be posted by anyone or only the ones who bought
 * Convert your native WooCommerce reviews to discussions if you want, and vice-versa
 * Filter your discussions comments if you wantUpgrade to Pro version now
 * Support - We will be ready to help you in case of any issues or questions you may have.